irfanhasib0/irfanhasib0.github.io/README.md

 ### Academic Project and Thesis (Undergrad) :
  - Remote rescue robot with AVR Microcontroller
- - Car velocity mseasuring system for drive cycle of Dhaka
+ - Car velocity mseasuring and logging system for genearting drive cycle of Dhaka
  - [Link of presentation.](#academic-project-and-thesis)

 House Price Prediction :: Data Pre-Processing and Hiper-Parameter Tuning